apoorvagnihotri/TF-IDF-Vectorizer/README.md

 The program takes in this sentence and transforms it into TF-IDF space and returns by a popping up a popup what shows the TF-IDF vector of the sentence provided.

 ![Popup](https://i.imgur.com/UtDC8zx.png)

 ---

-# Limitations
-The input file to train the program should be normalized and preprocessed.

----